suggestionsbot/suggestions-bot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Guild config method names aren't duplicated
 - [ ] New localizations have been added
 - [ ] Documentation on ``docs.suggestions.gg`` has been updated
+- [ ] Do these changes make sure not to expose anonymous suggestion authors?